Westminster Meeting House

-The Westminster Meeting House is a Friends meeting house (a Quaker place of worship) at 52 St Martin's Lane in Covent Garden, London WC1.
+Westminster Quaker Meeting House is a place of worship of the Religious Society of Friends located behind 52 St Martin's Lane in Covent Garden, London WC2.
 It shares its frontage with an adjoining shop.
-The Westminster friends have been meeting at this location since 1883.
+Westminster Quakers have been meeting at this location since 1883.

+Meetings

+Access to the meeting house is through a listed 18th century town house listed Grade II on the National Heritage List for England.

+Meetings for worship are held on Sundays from 11am to 12pm; on the first Tuesday of each month from 1 to 1:30pm and on Wednesdays from 6:15 to 7pm.

+History

 The philosopher Bertrand Russell and the activist Alys Pearsall Smith married in the meeting house in 1894.
 In Russell's autobiography he relates that the guests at the wedding seemed moved to preach about the Miracle at Cana which offended his bride's teetotal sensibility.
 The artist Richard Morris Smith made a drawing of their wedding and a photograph of the drawing was donated to the National Portrait Gallery by Barbara Halpern in 1999.

-The writer and activist Jennifer Kavanagh has been a member of the Westminster Quaker meeting since 1996.

-The meeting house and adjoining shop is listed Grade II on the National Heritage List for England.

-The meeting for worship is held on Sundays from 11am to 12pm; on Tuesdays from 1 to 1:30pm and on Wednesdays from 6:15 to 7pm.
+On 27 March 2025, over 20 uniformed police forced their way into the Meeting House and arrested six young women on suspicion of conspiracy to cause a public nuisance while holding a Youth Demand group meeting over concerns for the climate and Gaza.
+One was released with no further action, and the others were released on bail.
+The Quakers issued a statement saying "This aggressive violation of our place of worship and the forceful removal of young people holding a protest group meeting clearly shows what happens when a society criminalises protest."

+In popular culture

+The Westminster Meeting House appears in the second season of the BBC comedy-drama Fleabag (2019), in a scene where the characters Fleabag and the Priest take part in a fictional silent meeting.